AnaLuisaCarvalho/estagio_lomac_sim/README.md

 - cd build
 - cmake -DGeant4_DIR=<path to geant installation> <path to CMakeLists.txt> or -DGeant4_DIR=`which geant`
 - make
-- ./TileFCC -m run.mac -u vis.mac
+- ./TileFCC -m ../run.mac -u ../vis.mac
+  - Macros located in mother directory (TileFCC)
+  - run.mac: runs over 1000 events and writes output to root file
+  - vis.mac: runs over (small number of)events and should include visualization, not working properly yet.

 Current strategy for building the experimental setup:
 - TileFCCDetectorConstruction.cc is the file where we collect all the pieces and place them in the correct position